sik-flow/cv2-mod2-section09-sql-lesson/README.md

 Given the following 'Employees' table, write a query that completes the following task.
 Send your query to me in a private chat here in zoom.

 Expected Result:
-- IdNum, LName, FName and Salaryj
+- IdNum, LName, FName and Salary
 - Order it by salary, starting with the highest salary
 ![](images/table.png)